NUKnightLab/socialvideo-prototype/README.md

 - Separate CSS into per-component sheets
 - Interface design
 - Drag-drop functionality
+- Create downloadable app version of project

 **Common bugs**

-The project uses the [`font-manager`]() npm package to find all available fonts on a local system.
+The project uses the [font-manager](https://www.npmjs.com/package/font-manager) npm package to find all available fonts on a local system.
 It has previously caused errors due to different Node versions.
-If you get an error about dissonant Node versions, use [electron-rebuild]() to sync all packages' run versions.
+If you get an error about dissonant Node versions, use [electron-rebuild](https://github.com/electron/electron-rebuild) to sync all packages' run versions with Electron's.

-!!explain how to do electron-rebuild!!

 Maintainers